MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Simply splitting the IR into kernel regions is actually not enough to make sure you dont have a million unneeded loads or stores.
 One very basic way to optimize the kernels is effectively just copying computations that are cheaper to do than to load.
 Such things like constants, or very simple arithmetic are examples of this.
 Doing this optimization not only reduces the number of global memory access a lot usually, but also removes a lot of unneeded kernels that would have just stored a constant or something similar into memory.

-I also have the basic standard "removing of unused operations" here.
+I also have the standard "removing of unused computation" here.
 Since we have the entire IR graph from input to ouput given, this additionally allows to figure out which parts of the computation are influencing the outputs.
 So I can effectively assume that everything else is unused and can be simply removed.
 (TODO: fix bug when doing inplace operation on input that is not returned as output)

 When generating compute kernels out of such an IR, you can not simply use the N dimensional shape of the kernel, and you need to map the tensor indices to the specific layout of the GPU.
 In this case, thats the group indices, and the workgroup thread indices (in more advanced cases, in DX12/Vulkan/CUDA/etc there is also the warp sub-group, but I'll ignore it for now).
 To do this mapping we ideally would need to figure out the shape of the workgroup, which must be a compile time constant, from the computations we do.
 But at the moment I simply estimate the group shape from the last 3 dimensions of the kernel, and clamp them to some predefined constants depending on dimensionality.
 This is suboptimal, but doing it better would either require having a VM that estimates the range of indices of memory accesses, or an autotuner.
 The first will take some time to implement, and is in my TODO list, as its also useful for other things, and the second, while easier I'm currenty not considering, as it could increase compile times quite significantly.